A Skilled Workforce for California’s Energy, Construction, & Utility Sector

 Please see Regional Snapshots that detail the environmental and economic challenges faced by disadvantaged communities.

-The Energy Skills Collaborative has conducted three regional forums across the state.
+The Energy Skills Collaborative has conducted four regional forums across the state.